FGC0 Natural Sciences MSci Undergraduate 2019

 Mathematics and Physics must do six compulsory modules.

 MSci Natural Sciences students often take two modules from three subjects although other combinations are possible, but this combination would normally allow progression with any or all three of these subjects.
-The design of the programme is constrained by the limits of the University’s academic timetable and entry requirements, such as ensuring sufficient background knowledge for progression into a year four subject.
+The design of the programme is constrained by the limits of the University’s academic timetable and entry requirements, such as ensuring sufficient background knowledge for progression into a Year 4 subject.

 For instance, students following the MSci Joint Honours degree in: